-Clinical Trials: With respect to our active gene therapy trials, all dosing for the 48-week analysis in our placebo controlled, blinded study to evaluate the safety and efficacy of SRP-9001 (Study 102) and in our high-dose arm for SRP-9003 to treat LGMD2E has occurred and we are working within the FDA guidance on clinical trial conduct during the pandemic to avoid or minimize delays in trial follow-up visits.
-For trials that involve weekly or monthly dosing, we are working to adapt protocols to allow for virtual interactions, while remaining compliant with Good Clinical Practice and continuing to advance these investigational treatments.
-The response to COVID-19 by healthcare providers is expected to delay site initiation, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
-For example, with respect to our planned trial evaluating SRP-9001 using commercial supply (Study 301), COVID-19 is expected to delay some necessary site initiation visits.
-However, we still intend to commence Study 301 in the second half of 2020.
+Clinical Trials: With respect to our active gene therapy trials, all dosing for the 48-week analysis in our placebo controlled, double blinded study to evaluate the safety and efficacy of SRP-9001 (Study 102) and in our high-dose arm for SRP-9003 to treat LGMD2E has occurred and we are working within the FDA guidance on clinical trial conduct during the pandemic.
+For trials that involve weekly or monthly dosing, we have adapted protocols, where needed, to allow for virtual interactions, where possible, while remaining compliant with Good Clinical Practice and continuing to advance these investigational treatments.
+The recent responses to COVID-19 by healthcare providers and regulatory agencies could delay the commencement of trials, site initiation, the completion of trials, including the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
+We are implementing certain technology in an attempt to mitigate this risk in the event of subsequent outbreaks.

 Operations: We are operating under guidance from federal agencies, including the FDA and Centers for Disease Control and Prevention ("CDC"), which designate healthcare companies as "critical infrastructure" with a special responsibility to maintain normal work schedules.
 Our partners and suppliers share these special responsibilities to maintain operations and ensure the integrity of the supply chain.
-To protect the health of our employees, their families, and our communities, and in accordance with direction from state and local government authorities, we have taken temporary precautionary measures, including the institution of mandatory work-from-home for all employees and contingent workers, other than those who are facility-dependent.
+To protect the health of our employees, their families, and our communities, and in accordance with direction from state and local government authorities, we have taken precautionary measures, including the institution of mandatory work-from-home for all employees and contingent workers, other than those who are facility-dependent.
 To date, our remote working arrangements have not impacted our ability to maintain critical business operations.
 Facility-dependent employees, including those needed to maintain manufacturing and clinical research, are reporting to work under strict protocols designed to help those employees remain healthy.